frontity/step-by-step-tutorial/tutorial/part1-creating-a-custom-theme/create-a-theme-package.md

   <img alt="Structure of a newly created package" src="../assets/part1img3.png">
 </p>

-The first thing to do is to remove `@frontity/mars-theme` from your settings and replace it with `my-first-theme`.
+The first thing we'll do is to remove `@frontity/mars-theme` from our settings and replace it with `my-first-theme`.

 Remove the following from the file `frontity.settings.js`: